-- A. Proposals must be submitted prior to the time shown on the Bid Proposal form in a sealed envelope, clearly marked with the project name, project number and the bidder's name and address. - B. Any modification to the proposal's Coefficients shall be submitted in sealed envelopes on or before the time shown, and shall be addressed to the office specified in the solicitation, and shall include: - 1.
-The time specified for receipt - 2.
-The contract number and description - 3.
-The name and address of the bidder - C. The only acceptable evidence to establish the time of receipt at the office designated in the solicitation is the time/date stamped or hand printed by the Owner's representative on the bid wrapper or other documentary evidence of receipt maintained by the Owner.
-Any bid or modification of a bid, received after the times specified will not be considered. - D. All bids will be formally opened promptly following the completion and scoring of all the presentation/interviews. - E. A bid may be withdrawn by a bidder's authorized representative before interviews begin.
+- a.
+Bids must be submitted prior to the time shown on the Bid Proposal form in a sealed envelope, clearly marked with the project name, project number and the bidder's name and address. - b.
+Any modification to the bid shall be submitted in sealed envelopes on or before the time shown, and shall be addressed to the office specified in the solicitation, and shall include: - i.
+The time specified for receipt - ii.
+The contract number and description - iii.
+The name and address of the bidder - c.
+The only acceptable evidence to establish the time of receipt at the office designated in the solicitation is the time/date stamped or hand printed by the Owner's representative on the bid wrapper or other documentary evidence of receipt maintained by the Owner.
+Any bid or modification of a bid, received after the times specified will not be considered. - d.
+All bids will be formally opened promptly following the completion and scoring of all the presentation/interviews. - e.
+A bid may be withdrawn by a bidder's authorized representative before interviews begin.